Chapter One: Come Go With Me

 “Wouldn’t that tamper with the evidence?”

 “You sound like a cop,” Dom said, smiling slightly.
 I flushed at the gentle mockery underlining his words.
 I blush pretty easily, a trait I inherited from my dad’s side of the family.
 They’re a bunch of palefaces, hailing from northern Italy.
 My grandparent’s on my father’s side are from a little town called Pino outside of Turin.
 Yeah, that’s right.
 Like the shroud.
-Bleak is in my genes.
+I guess you could say that bleak is in my genes.

 Dom sighed and rubbed his eyes.
 Like most cops, he shows a pretty tough side to the world, but I think seeing that body under the tarp bothered him too.
 I pulled out the invoice and placed it in the inbox, then slipped an envelope into the typewriter.

 “From the way the mother described her, Joyce didn’t seem like one of those good time girls,” I said.
-In the picture Mrs. Maynard had left with Dom, Joyce looked pretty, but responsible.
+In the picture Mrs. Anderson had left with Dom, Joyce looked pretty, but responsible.

 “You think a parent is always the best judge of their children?”
 Dom asked mildly, smoothing down his mustache.
 I quickly changed the subject.

 Dom sat quietly for so long, I almost repeated the question.
-But I stayed mum.
+But I kept my lip zipped.
 I was starting to get to know how his mind works.

 “Did you notice anything about the crime scene?” he asked, his fingertips tenting under his chin.